So you’re going to be interviewed on video?

 You might be feeling a bit nervous or worried about the whole thing.
 It’s our job to make sure you look and sound good.

-There are a couple of things you can do to help the process go smoothly and give yourself confidence that you are performing the best that you can.
-If you just keep these small tips in mind, we’ll take care of the rest.
+You can do a couple of things to help the process go smoothly and give yourself confidence that you are performing the best you can.
+If you remember these small tips, we’ll take care of the rest.

 Be natural

-Even if your recording or livestream video will be seen by a wide audience, try to imagine you are just having a conversation with one person.
-This will help you become more natural, and the more natural you are on camera, the more at ease and receptive the audience will be with you and your message.
+Even if your recording or live stream video will be seen by a wide audience, try to imagine you are just having a conversation with one person.
+This will help you become more natural on camera, and the more natural you are on camera, the more at ease and receptive the audience will be to you and your message.

 Include the answer in your question

-The interviewer’s questions are usually edited out of the video, so it’s a good idea to begin your answer with some of the question.
-For example, if the question is, “What is your favourite part of your job?”, you can start your answer with something like, “my favourite part of my job is…” This will give you answer context, and allows your answer to become a self-contained sound-bite.
+The interviewer’s questions are usually edited out of the video, so it’s a good idea to begin your answer with some of the questions.
+For example, if the question is, “What is your favourite part of your job?”, you can start your answer with something like, “My favourite part of my job is…” This will give you an answer context, and allows your answer to become a self-contained sound-bite.

 Keep your answers short

-When delivering your answers, try to keep them as short and clear as possible.
-Longer answers are usually edited by the filmmaker.
-By keeping it short, you are controlling exactly how your message is delivered.
-Don’t worry if it takes you a few tries, the best outcome is for you to walk away completely happy with your answers and your experience.
+Try to keep your answers as short and clear as possible when delivering them.
+The filmmaker usually edits longer answers.
+By keeping it short, you control exactly how your message is delivered.
+Don’t worry if it takes you a few tries; the best outcome is to walk away completely happy with your answers and experience.

 Plan your message

-If you know what general questions you will be asked, try to become familiar with the topic before the interview.
-Don’t try to memorise answers, just know what you want to say in your own words.
+If you know what general questions you will be asked, familiarise yourself with the topic before the interview.
+Don’t try to memorise answers, see what you want to say in your own words.

-Try to remember to think from your audiences’ point of view.
+Remember to think from your audiences’ point of view.
 What exactly would they want to know?
 Give simple, practical, actionable answers that are easily digestible.
-This will make sure that you keep their attention while being easily understandable.
+This will ensure that you keep their attention while being easily understandable.

 What to wear

-To look your best on camera, darker shades of clothing are recommended in classic styles.
-This will make sure the video won’t date quickly.
-Also, make sure to avoid red and intricate patterns on your shirt or tie.
+To look your best on camera, darker shades of clothing in classic styles are recommended.
+This will ensure that the video won’t date quickly.
+Also, avoid red and intricate patterns on your shirt or tie.
 They don’t generally show up well on video and could divert attention away from your message.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-profit sector to connect with their audience more effectively by using video.